yoshisaac/CounterStrikeSource-Linux-Trainer/README.md

 # Is this finished?
 No, it is very incomplete, and will change a lot over time.
 The program is inefficient, and commented out code is all over the place.
 Features such as ESP are very incomplete but work on a crude level.

+# TODO:
+Ordered by importance
+- Fix the X window from blocking mouse clicks
+- More visual features
+- Multi-thread features
+- Automatic aiming